gxf1212/notes/course/molecular-immunology/molecular-immunology.md

   > - CD19 conformational change, Tyr residues are phosphorylated, recruit SH2 adaptors (Fyn, etc.)

   the signal might be amplified 1000 times

+- CD79a/79b heterodimer, help transmit the signal, just like CD3

 <img src="https://gitee.com/gxf1212/notes/raw/master/course/molecular-immunology/molecular-immunology.assets/12-bcr-coreceptor.png" alt="12-bcr-coreceptor" style="zoom:60%;" />

 BCR is different from TCR in:

+- no APC requirement, no MHC restriction
 - recognize not only protein Ag, but also NA, lipid, polysaccharide, etc.
 - recognize the natural/partially-degraded Ag, not always peptide, i.e. also conformational epitope
-- no APC requirement, no MHC restriction

 ### Naive B cell activation